 Credit risk is primarily controlled by means of credit limits and is monitored through Board-approved single name limits, country and industry limits.
-These limits are ratified by the Board at least annually and exposures are expected to remain within Board approved limits.
+These limits are ratified by the Board at least annually.
 As noted above, the CRF, in consultation with Business Lines, is responsible for reviewing existing limits to ensure that they remain appropriate and consistent with the risk appetite and aligned with Scotiabank's overall credit risk strategy and approach.